srpguydev/srpguy-website/README.md

 ## ✨ Testimonials
 Here’s what people are saying:
 - ⭐⭐⭐⭐⭐ "Absolutely worth it!
-Easy and quick." – Alex P.
+Easy and quick." – Kien N.
 - ⭐⭐⭐⭐ "Great service, no hassle.
-Highly recommend!" – Jamie L.
+Highly recommend!" – Liam G.
 - ⭐⭐⭐⭐⭐ "Fast and reliable.
-Will use again!" – Taylor C.
+Will use again!" – Thomas V.

 ---